chef-boneyard/chef-web-docs-2016/chef_master/source/glossary.rst

    A command-line tool that that runs |chef|.
 Also, the name of |chef| as it is installed on a node.

 **Chef-DK**
    A collection of tools to help development of Chef and Chef resources.
 It uses the full stack installer to give you everything you need to get going in one package.
-You can download it at `Chef Development Kit <https://downloads.chef.io/chef-dk/>`_.
+You can download it at `Chef Development Kit <https://downloads.chef.io/chef-dk/>`__.

 **chef-repo**
    The repository structure in which cookbooks are authored, tested, and maintained.
-A link to the example chef-repo is `here <https://github.com/chef/chef-repo>`_.
+View `an example of the <https://github.com/chef/chef-repo>`__ |chef repo|.

 **Chef server**
    The |chef server| acts as a hub for configuration data.
 The |chef server| stores cookbooks, the policies that are applied to nodes, and metadata that describes each registered node that is being managed by the |chef client|.
 Nodes use the |chef client| to ask the |chef server| for configuration details, such as recipes, templates, and file distributions.